As a coffee lover, there’s one thing I just didn’t get—Iced Coffee. What?! The idea left me well, cold. Coffee is

 Now you’re ready

 Once you have that beautiful concentrate locked and loaded, it’s time to make one or a number of tall, beautiful, lovely iced coffee!
 You’ll need ice, coffee concentrate, and your choice of milk, cream, and or sugar.
 Or just drink it black.
 It will be non-acidic and not the least bit bitter.
 (Complete recipe below.)

-Here you have it: Icy cold, undiluted, perfect iced coffee.
+And there you have it: Icy cold, undiluted, perfect iced coffee!

 How to Make Perfect Cold Brew Iced Coffee